-Henderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Henderson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Henderson are a mix of both white- and blue-collar jobs.
 Overall, Henderson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Henderson who work in office and administrative support (14.14%), sales jobs (14.03%), and healthcare (6.69%).
+There are especially a lot of people living in Henderson who work in office and administrative support (14.57%), sales jobs (12.31%), and maintenance occupations (8.36%).

 Henderson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Henderson with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.16% of adults in Henderson have a bachelor's degree or advanced degree.
+The percentage of people in Henderson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.97% of people over 25 have a bachelor's degree or advanced degree.

 Henderson is an extremely ethnically-diverse city.
 The people who call Henderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henderson residents report their race to be Black or African-American, followed by White.
-Henderson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.98% of the city’s residents.
 Important ancestries of people in Henderson include German, Irish, Scots-Irish, and African.

 The most common language spoken in Henderson is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.